 Syften is a step up.
 It supports regex patterns, delivers faster alerts, and covers multiple platforms beyond Reddit.
 But Syften is still fundamentally an alert tool.
 It tells you that a keyword appeared — it doesn't tell you whether the person is worth engaging, what the risk of engagement is, or how to approach the conversation.
 You get better matching, but the same "now what?" problem once the alert arrives.

 Prowlo turns keyword matches into a queryable corpus instead of an inbox.
-When a keyword rule matches a post, that post gets embedded and written to your Dataset — a vector-indexed corpus your AI agent can search by meaning over MCP (or query via REST, webhooks, or Slack alerts).
+Whether a post comes from a Keyword Monitor search of all of Reddit or a tagging rule in a watched community, it gets embedded and written to your Dataset — a vector-indexed corpus your AI agent can search by meaning over MCP (or query via REST, webhooks, or Slack alerts).
 Instead of an email that says "your keyword appeared in this thread," the match lands as a typed record your agent can reason over, or fires as a persistent Alert.
 The record includes subreddit context alongside the content, so your agent can observe moderation patterns and steer you away from communities that flag promotional content as spam.

 The fundamental difference is between tools that just alert you and an access layer your agent can read, search, and reason over.